Here's Every Annoying Person You'll Meet at a Festival

 The Guy Who Came Without a Tent or a Sleeping Bag, and When You Ask Him How He Expects to Proceed he Winks and Says “Just Gonna Wing it, Mate.”

 The sheer audacity of this guy is something you can only step back from and slowly clap.
 I mean, the outright gall even becomes a talking point among their friends: “Jim’s not even brought a tent!”, “Jim, you absolute legend, mate!”
-But all that self-reliant swagger looks grotesquely naive when you find them shaking silently by the chars of the campfire at 9am, broken and alone, a bin bag for a duvet and morning dew stuck to their face.
-Even then, these remarkable souls stay resolute – he’ll turn up next year and do the exact same thing again.
+But all that self-reliant swagger looks grotesquely naive when you find them shaking silently by the chars of the campfire at 9AM, broken and alone, a trash bag for a blanket and morning dew stuck to their face.
+Even then, these remarkable souls stay resolute—he’ll turn up next year and do the exact same thing again.
 That’s just Jim’s vibe.

 Fuck you people very much.